Day 609: The Territory of Ideas

 The territory of ideas is where the mind starts firing, where ideologies are forged and conspiracies manufactured.
 When the event itself fades into the background and becomes abstracted, it becomes easy to spin, reinterpret, or even to doubt its validity.
 Another podcast I listened to earlier this year explored a similar point: How doubt can be manufactured within the contested territory of shared ideas.

 Ideology and belief are funny things to apply to a pandemic—after all, the pandemic doesn’t care if you believe in it.
-Unlike fame or cryptocurrencies the all-too-real death of thousands of people around the globe isn’t just something we collectively decided to believe in—but perhaps because the pandemic exist in this age of manufactured infamy, lives in an environment of ideas, it seems just as man-made to those who have divorced themselves from the facts on the ground.
+Unlike fame or cryptocurrencies the all-too-real death of thousands of people around the globe isn’t just something we collectively decided to believe in—but perhaps because the pandemic exists in an age of manufactured infamy, lives in an environment of ideas, it seems just as made-up to those who have divorced themselves from the facts on the ground.

 Next: Daylight Exile